-Take McCulloch Road down to Myra Canyon Station.
-From there, hike, rent a bike, or take a guided tour through this scenic portion of the Kettle Valley Rail Trail.
+From Myra Canyon Station, hike, rent a bike, or take a guided tour through this scenic portion of the Kettle Valley Rail Trail.
+In the winter, try your hand at snowshoeing, cross-country skiing, or fat-biking.
 Highlights include the two tunnels and 18 trestle bridges running along Myra Canyon.
-You will see mountain wilderness, canyon views, and experience a piece of Canadian history.
+You will see mountain wilderness, canyon views, and plenty of wildlife as you experience a piece of Canadian history.

 The Naramata Bench is a must for food and wine enthusiasts.
 Naramata Bench Road winds through vineyards perched on sun-soaked hills.
 Start at Hillside Winery near Penticton for a short bike ride on the Kettle Valley Rail Trail.
-For a longer route, start at the Smithurst parking lot and bike through the Little Tunnel and down through the Naramata vineyards to Penticton.
+For a longer route, start at the Smethurst Road parking lot and bike through the Little Tunnel and down through the Naramata vineyards to Penticton.

-On the east side of Skaha Lake near Penticton lies the accessible Skaha Bluffs Provincial Park, home to more than 650 rock climbing routes with terrain towering over 80 m (262 ft).
-These ancient gneiss cliffs are home to protected wildlife and offer an array of hiking trails.
-Continue south on Route 97 and stop to bird-watch at Vaseux Lake, or visit one of the many wineries.
-Once you reach Osoyoos and Canada’s only desert, make sure to visit the Nk’Mip Desert Cultural Centre for an authentic First Nations experience.
+On the east side of Skaha Lake near Penticton, Skaha Bluffs Provincial Park boasts more than 650 rock climbing routes as high as 80 m (262 ft).
+These ancient gneiss cliffs, home to protected wildlife, offer an array of hiking trails.
+Continue south on Route 97 and stop to bird watch at Vaseux Lake, or visit one of the many wineries in Oliver, the self-proclaimed Wine Capital of Canada.